 - Update our understanding of pain, and learn to convey that understanding to clients

-- Familiarize ourselves with the symptomatology of common painful conditions of the low back, shoulder, and hip
+- Familiarize ourselves with the symptomatology of common painful conditions of the low back and shoulder

 - Learn movement protocols for getting started with clients in pain